tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/镜像/导入镜像/导入镜像概述_intl_en.md

  6. Complete the configurations and click **Import**.
  > Ensure the entered COS file URL is correct.
  >
-You will be notified whether the import is successful via the console [Message Center](https://console.cloud.tencent.com/message).
+You will be notified about the result of import via the console [Message Center](https://console.cloud.tencent.com/message).

 ## Failed Imports

-If you fail to import an image in the console, troubleshoot as follows:
+If the importation failed, troubleshoot as follows:

 ### Notes